jjmedinaariza/modelling_book/docs/03-visualisation.md

 <img src="03-visualisation_files/figure-html/unnamed-chunk-10-1.png" width="672" />

 Well you can see there's different distribution in each league.
 But is this easy to compare?
 Maybe another approach would make it easier?
-Personally I like boxplots for showing distribution.
+Personally I like boxplots (we will explain them in greater detail below) for showing distribution.
 So let's try:

 ```r